simoninireland/verilisp/doc/implementation/coercion-casting.rst

 Casting
 -------

+A *cast* declares that a given value is of a given type, without performing any change of representation.

 The ``the`` form simply checks that a value can be interpreted as a value of the type required, and takes this as its type.
 It signals an